hundeo:

 When applied externally, an inflammatory process can be absorbed from the inside out.

-Applied cold, the earth has an analgesic, anti-pruritic and anti-inflammatory effect.
+The earth, applied cold, has an analgesic, anti-itching and anti-inflammatory effect.
 Wound secretions can also be bound with healing clay.
-Warm or hot compresses have an antispasmodic effect and promote blood circulation.
+Warm or hot compresses have an antispasmodic effect and promote circulation.

 The metabolism in the respective affected area is boosted and stimulates the oxygen supply.